- Best all-around: The SwagDrone 210-UP

 - FPV (First-person view).
 An FPV racing drone allows you to experience the thrilling real-time view when flying.
 It’s probably what many people love racing.
 When used together with FPV goggles, you will see exactly what the drone sees.

 - Easy to use.
 A racing drone is not like a DJI camera drone that features a lot of easy to use functions that even a small child can get it up in the air very quickly.
 An RTF normally requires some setup work before you can fly.

 - Price.
 If you are just getting into the new hobby, it’s better to start with a cheaper one.
 The purpose at this stage is to polish your flying skills and learn more about a racing drone.
 So is it worth it using premium parts on your first racing quad?
 Probably NO. And, you are likely to crash it many times, it makes sense to start with something cheaper, so even if you break something it won’t stink that much.

-Ready to fly.
-Comes with a remote and a monitor, you can fly it out of the box with some simple setup.
+- Ready to fly.
+It comes with a remote and a monitor, you can fly it out of the box with some simple setup.

-FPV Equipped.
-Enables you to experience real-time view on the included 4.3-inch FPV Monitor when flying.
+- FPV Equipped.
+Enables you to experience a real-time view on the included 4.3-inch FPV Monitor when flying.

 NOTE: a ham license is required to operate the video transmitter in the U.S.